spotinst/help/src/docs/ocean/getting-started/eks/create-a-new-cluster.md

 - Ensure you have an IAM user in your AWS account with both Console and Programmatic Access credentials.
 If you do not have one, you can follow this [AWS procedure](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to create one or refer to your account administrator for the necessary permissions.
 - [Connect your AWS account to Spot](connect-your-cloud-provider/aws-account).
+- The Ocean Controller V2 installation is based on Helm, so make sure to have Helm installed on your machine.
 - Install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) 1.16.18+ and configure [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).
 - Install [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) (Amazon EKS-vended).
 - Install [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) (only for awscli versions below 1.16.156).